PyroLife ITN Training Event 4:

 Rik Leemans (WUR)

-Jeroen Warner (WUR)
+Jeroen Warner (WUR) |

 |

 Course fee | Pyrolife PhD candidates: €1500 WIMEK and PE&RC PhD candidates not part of Pyrolife total fee= €1500.
-Note that WIMEK and PE&RC will pay half the fee from their own budgets.
-Bills being send to your chair group will therefore be €750 (i.e. the reduced fee).
-Other WUR PhD candidates: let us (wimek@wur.nl) know of your interest; and we can confer with your graduate school if they are willing to contribute to a reduced fee.
+Note that WIMEK and PE&RC payed half the fee from their own budgets.
+Bills sent to your chair group was therefore €750 (i.e. the reduced fee).
+Other WUR PhD candidates: we confered with your graduate school if they were willing to contribute to a reduced fee.
 Others: €1540 |

 |